The Good, the Bad and the Ugly: Home media

-The film was re-released on Blu-ray in 2014 using a new 4K remaster, featuring improved picture quality and detail but a change of colour timing, resulting in the film having a more yellow hue than on previous releases.
-It was re-released on Blu-ray and DVD by Kino Lorber Studio Classics on 15 August 2017, in a new 50th Anniversary release that featured both theatrical and extended cuts, as well as new bonus features, and an attempt to correct the yellow colour timing from the earlier disc.
-On 27 April 2021, Kino released an Ultra HD Blu-ray version of the theatrical cut, using the same scan from the 2014 remaster, but with extensive colour correction.
+The film was re-released on Blu-ray in 2014 using a new 4K remaster, featuring improved picture quality and detail but a change of color timing, resulting in the film having a more yellow hue than on previous releases.
+It was re-released on Blu-ray and DVD by Kino Lorber Studio Classics on August 15, 2017, in a new 50th Anniversary release that featured an attempt to correct the yellow color timing from the earlier disc.
+Though some fans complained that their efforts actually worsened the look of the master.
+Despite their 2017 release claiming to have both the theatrical and extended cuts, it was in fact determined that their theatrical cut disc was flawed and not only was missing shots, but also had additional shots not intended to be in the theatrical cut.
+On April 27, 2021, Kino released an Ultra HD Blu-ray, this time containing the correct theatrical cut, once again using the same master from the 2014 Blu-ray, but with extensive and more proper color correction.
+However, due to being too costly, the extended version was dropped from this release but the extra scenes were included as a special feature.